Rhodes Must Fall: Leaders

-The first action of the movement took place on 9 March 2015, when Chumani Maxwele "picked up one of the buckets of faeces that sat reeking on the kerbside" and "hurled its contents" to a bronze statue of the 19th-century British colonialist Cecil John Rhodes, as reported by The Guardian.
+The first action of the movement took place on 9 March 2015, when Chumani Maxwele "picked up one of the buckets of faeces that sat reeking on the kerbside" and "hurled its contents" to a bronze statue of Rhodes, as reported by The Guardian.
 The Times later named Chumani as "The faeces-throwing activist who orchestrated the #RhodesMustFall campaign at UCT."

 Ntokozo Qwabe was named as "one of the leaders of the Rhodes Must Fall movement at Oxford University in the UK" by BusinessTech and by the Daily Mirror.
 Parisian magazine Jeune Afrique named Youssef Robinson "one of the leaders of the movement in Britain."
 Athabile Nonxuba was also named a leader of the movement at UCT by City Press.
 National Public Radio interviewed Kgotsi Chikane and named him "one of the leaders of the Rhodes Must Fall movement."

 Protests

 2015 Protests: The statue, decolonisation

-The first protest, and the action that started the Rhodes Must Fall campaign occurred on 9 March 2015, when Chumani Maxwele threw human faeces onto the statue and toyi-toyi'd with approximately a dozen protesters at the statue.
+The first protest, and the action that started the Rhodes Must Fall campaign occurred on 9 March 2015, when Chumani Maxwele threw human faeces onto the statue and toyi-toyied with approximately a dozen protesters at the statue.
 Maxwele was charged with assault after he was involved in a physical altercation with a security officer during the protest.
 It was reported that a UCT security officer had prevented a photographer from taking photos of the protest.
 UCT announced that it was investigating the incident.

 On 12 March 2015, an open air dialogue took place on the stairs of Jammie Plaza, the focal point of the UCT Upper Campus, to discuss the statue, with points from all sides being heard.
 The following week, a march to the UCT administrative building, Bremner, took place, demanding a date for the removal of the statue.
 On 20 March 2015, students stormed the Bremner building, which houses the UCT offices during a speech addressing the removal of the statue by UCT vice-chancellor Max Price.
 On 22 March, it was reported that the students were still occupying the building and that members of the public were supplying them with food.
 The protesters "renamed" the building Azania House, an indication that the movement takes an Africanist position on national identity, thus rejecting the civic and non-racial tradition of the ANC.

 UCT's senate voted in favour of the removal of the statue on 27 March 2015, and following the vote, the statue was boarded up pending the final decision from the university's council.
-On 9 April 2015 the Rhodes statue was removed.
+On 9 April 2015 the Rhodes statue was removed, and later moved into storage.

 Protest quickly spread around South Africa's universities, defacing statues and calling for the "decolonisation of education" in South Africa.